There are two types of green snakes: smooth green snakes and rough green snakes

-Green snakes are the only solid, bright green snakes in North America and northern Mexico.
-The two subspecies making up the genus Opheodrys, the smooth green snake (Opheodrys vernalis) and rough green snake (Opheodrys aestivus), are nonvenomous and non-threatening to humans.
-Instead, they serve humans, gardens and agriculture well by feeding mainly on soft-shelled arthropods like spiders, crickets, grasshoppers, moths and butterflies.
-They also play a significant role in the ecosystem as food for their predators, including birds like crows and hawks, other snakes, foxes and raccoons.
+Green snakes are the only solid, bright green snakes in North America.
+There are two species, the smooth green snake and the rough green snake, and they are nonvenomous and non-threatening to humans.
+Instead, they serve humans, gardens, and agriculture well by feeding mainly on soft-shelled arthropods and insects.

-Green snakes of North America and northern Mexico include two types.
 Originally, the species Opheodrys included classification of seven other types of green snakes.
 But two of these were transferred to the genus Cyclophiops in 1981.
-Both of those snakes are native to Asian geographies and are not found in North America or Mexico.
-Five other subspecies of Opheodrys in North America are no longer recognized as different from rough green snakes or smooth green snakes.
-These five are now grouped with the rough green snakes (Opheodrys aestivus) or smooth green snakes (Opheodrys vernalis).
+Both of those snakes are native to Asian geographies and are not found in North America.
+Five other subspecies of Opheodrys in North America are no longer recognized as different from rough green snakes or smooth green snakes, so they are classified with them

-The two distinct types of green snakes in North America and northern Mexico include:
+The characteristics of the two species of green snakes in North America are:

-- Smooth green snakes (Opheodrys vernalis) – Known to live in their ground habitats up to 6 years, smooth green snakes have smooth dorsal scales and reach lengths up to 26 inches
+- Smooth green snakes live in their ground habitats up to 6 years, have smooth dorsal scales, and reach lengths up to 26 inches.

-- Rough green snakes (Ophedrys aestivus) – Known to live in their tree habitats up to 8 years, rough green snakes have rough dorsal scales and grow up to 37 inches long
+- Rough green snakes live in their tree habitats up to 8 years, have rough dorsal scales, and grow up to 37 inches long.